Team Captain Tool Kit

 - Set your fundraising goal!

 - Recruiting people for your team.
 Invite your friend, family, coworkers, church members, etc. to join your team or contribute to your cause.

-- Motivate your team to do their best leading up to the culminating event!
-Hold contests with your team members (For example: take the top fundraiser on your team out to lunch, or commit to wearing a tutu while during the Plane Pull, if your team hits their fundraising goals, etc.)
+- Motivate your team to do their best leading up to the Buffalo Bowl!
+Hold contests with your team members (For example: take the top fundraiser on your team out to lunch, or commit to wearing a tutu while plunging, if your team hits their fundraising goals, etc.)